schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 If all steps are completed and the issue persists, review AWS Control Tower settings and logs for additional troubleshooting.

+### Known Issues

+**Issue:** The AWS Security Hub control "AWS Config should be enabled and use the service-linked role for resource recording" fails for the core-management account after the upgrade.

+**Cause:** AWS Control Tower does not enable AWS Config in the core-management account.
+While this module enables AWS Config in the home region of the core-management account, it does not cover the linked regions.

+**Workaround:** Suppress these findings or enable AWS Config yourself in the linked regions for the core-management account.

 ## Upgrading to v4.0.0